On bursty star formation during cosmological reionization -- influence on the metal and dust content of low-mass galaxies: Introduction

-Astrophysically, the heavy elements that drive the growth of metallicity are the product of nucleosynthesis in the cores of stars, supernovae, and stellar mergers \citep[cf.][]{Nomoto2013,kobayashi.2020,Arcones2022}, which subsequently enrich the ISM, circum-galactic medium (CGM), and IGM via stellar-driven winds and supernovae events.
-The physics of dust formation and evolution is complex \citep[e.g.][]{McKee.1989,Dwek1998,Calura2025}, but its production is believed to be driven primarily by supernovae \citep[e.g.][]{Todini2001,Gall2011,Gall2018,Lesniewska2019,Ferrara2022,Langeroodi2024} at redshifts $z\geq5$.
-Feedback that drives gas out of a galaxy will lower the gas-phase metallicity of the ISM, while fresh accretion of nearly pristine gas from the IGM will lower the ISM gas phase metallicity.
-Similarly, supernovae-driven shocks in the ISM destroy dust, while it will also be entrained in the metal-enriched gas that is expelled from galaxies via winds.
+Astrophysically, the heavy elements that drive the growth of metallicity are the product of nucleosynthesis in the cores of stars, supernovae, and stellar mergers \citep[cf.][]{Nomoto2013,kobayashi.2020,Arcones2022}, which subsequently enrich the ISM, circumgalactic medium (CGM), and IGM via stellar-driven winds and supernovae.
+The physics of dust formation and evolution is complex \citep[e.g.][]{McKee.1989,Dwek1998,Calura2025}, but its production is believed to be driven primarily by supernovae at redshifts $z\geq5$ \citep[e.g.][]{Todini2001,Gall2011,Gall2018,Lesniewska2019,Ferrara2022,Langeroodi2024}.
+Feedback that drives gas out of a galaxy will lower the gas-phase metallicity of the ISM, whereas fresh accretion of nearly pristine gas from the IGM will lower the ISM gas phase metallicity.
+Similarly, supernovae-driven shocks in the ISM destroy dust, while they will also be entrained in the metal-enriched gas that is expelled from galaxies via winds.
 As a result, we might expect to see differences with respect to star formation modes in which burstiness is suppressed.
 This is because galaxies can retain more gas and more metal-enriched gas and dust in their ISM, which should allow for the gas-metallicity and dust content to increase steadily with time.
+Recent work by \cite{Marszewski2025} using the \textsc{FIRE-2} simulations suggests that bursty star formation is necessary to reproduce the nearly constant mass-metallicity relation at $z\geq5$ -- strong outflows induced by bursty star formation act to reset the ISM in a galaxy, and so metal-enriched accretion onto the galaxy is offset by reduced metal-production efficiency in the ISM.
+As \cite{Liu2024} show, bursty star formation's impact on metallicity, predominantly in lower-mass galaxies, introduces a strongly mass-dependent scatter that helps to explain ALMA [CII] metal line intensity mapping measurements during the Epoch of Reionization.